 Some of this information I already knew (such as why she joined and how she is an AMAZING HELP TO OUR CHAPTER), but it was interesting to learn more about her perspective of BBYO and our chapter.
 I hope you all enjoyed learning about Jessica’s role as an advisor as much as I enjoyed writing about it.
 Make sure to appreciate your advisors year-round!
 They are part of the foundation of BBYO and help us thrive.

-Sarah Eisenberg is a BBG from Masada BBG #1519 in New York; she swims on a year round-team and loves watermelon.
+Sarah Eisenberg is a BBG from Masada BBG #1519 in New York, and she is a big Disney fan and loves to write and take photos.

 All views expressed on content written for The Shofar represent the opinions and thoughts of the individual authors.
 The author biography represents the author at the time in which they were in BBYO.

 Life can get crazy sometimes, but it can be managed hand and hand with BBYO.

 This past IC lineup was filled with a wide variety of inspiring speakers, each with their own message and motivation for us to foster change in our home communities.